Home | Knife Skills | How To Cut A Pineapple

 Now you have removed the top, bottom, skin, and core and it can be cut up into bite-size pieces.
 You can determine the thickness that you desire.

-These are greatly used on a fruit platter, in a fruit salad, or even in a savory dish like pizza!
+These are greatly used on a fruit platter, in a fruit salad, or even in a savory dish like Hawaiian pizza!

 Conclusion